Efficient Quantum Simulation Algorithms in the Path Integral Formulation: Introduction

 Our Lagrangian-based algorithm assumes that we are given an oracle that can compute a discretized approximation to the Lagrangian functional $\mathscr{L}(x(t),\dot{x}(t))$, which is a function of position and velocity.
 In this latter case, it is worth noting that the Lagrangian is not an operator like the Hamiltonian is, so showing that we can efficiently simulate dynamics within this such an input is a substantial departure from conventional quantum simulation literature.
 Interestingly, our approach requires that the discretization chosen for space and time for our paths needs to be taken to be proportional to each other for our approach.
 This is because the rigorous discrete Lagrangian path integral proof that we provide needs to have this requirement to have the precise classical Lagrangian to show up in discrete systems.
 This new derrivation is needed because discretization of continuum Lagrangian path integration methods can lead to highly non-unitary dynamics that can lead to impractical quantum algorithms even with techniques like oblivious amplitude amplification and block-encodings~\cite{berry2015hamiltonian}.
 This discretization requirement means that the Lagrangian methods can only yield arbitrarily small error in the continuum limit.

+Our first class of Hamiltonian simulation algorithms works within a Hamiltonian formalism wherein we assume that we can write the Hamiltonian as a sum of terms $ \hat{H} = \sum_j \hat{H}_j,$ where the eigenvalues for each $\hat{H}_j$ can be efficiently computed and the magnitudes of the inner products between eigenvectors of different $\hat{H}_j$ terms can also be efficiently computed.
+The current inability to perform such simulations using quantum computers renders certain quantum dynamical systems, such as systems that are nearly adiabatic, difficult to simulate using existing quantum simulation techniques.
+On the other hand, our approach can simulate such systems efficiently because near-adiabatic evolutions can be concisely described using Hamiltonian path integrals~\cite{cheung2011improved,mackenzie2006perturbative}.

 Our paper is laid out as follows.
 First, we provide a review of the path integral formalism and discuss how the Lagrangian emerges out of the Schr\"{o}dinger equation for continuous variable dynamical systems in Section~\ref{sec:lagrange}.
+In Section~\ref{sec:LagAlg} we provide a derivation of a discrete version of the Lagrangian path integral formalism and then show how to use to efficiently simulate these dynamics.
 Next, we review the Hamiltonian version of the path integral in Section~\ref{sec:HamPathInt}.
-We further provide in Section~\ref{sec:HamPathInt} the details of our quantum algorithm for simulating quantum dynamics within the Hamiltonian path integral formalism that works by dividing the paths that comprise the dynamics into a large number of short paths and demonstrate that we can perform the simulation using a near-optimal number of queries to our oracles through the linear combination of unitaries (LCU) method and robust oblivious amplitude amplification.
+We further provide in Section~\ref{sec:HamPathInt} the details of our quantum algorithm for simulating quantum dynamics within the Hamiltonian path integral formalism that works by dividing the paths that comprise the dynamics into a large number of short paths and demonstrate that we can perform the simulation using a near-optimal number of queries to our oracles through the linear combination of unitaries (LCU) method and robust oblivious amplitude amplification (ROAA).
 Section~\ref{sec:LTHamPathInt} provides an alternative grouping of paths wherein we break up our dynamics into a sum of long, rather than short paths, for cases that are near-adiabatic and propose an LCU-based strategy for performing such simulation.
-We then change tack in Section~\ref{sec:LagAlg} to provide a derivation of a discrete version of the Lagrangian path integral formalism and then show how to use to efficiently simulate these dynamics.
 We then conclude and discuss future applications.